rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.8.0.txt

 Important notes on the AMQP 0-9-1 semantic changes
 ==================================================

-RabbitMQ currently implements the 0-8 version of AMQP.
-A future version will implement both 0-8 and 0-9-1 versions of the protocol.
-In order to get ready for this, we're starting to implement 0-9-1 semantics in version 1.8.0 of RabbitMQ.
+This release incorporates a number of semantic changes to the broker behaviour which bring the broker more in-line with the AMQP 0-9-1 specification.
 We don't think any of these changes are going to be a big problem for anyone, and will probably be irrelevant for most people.
 In almost all cases they're tightening up or tidying up edge cases where the 0-8 spec was incomplete or specified something unhelpful.
 However, it's probably worth reading the list below to make absolutely sure you're not depending on any of our existing weird behaviour.

 Reuse of delivery tags